 Unprotected vaginal, anal or oral sex, that is, without a condom or dam.
 It can also be spread through intimate skin to skin contact with an infected person.

-An infected mother can pass syphilis on to her baby via the placenta during pregnancy.
+An infected pregnant person can pass syphilis on to her baby via the placenta during pregnancy.

 Treatment